Joopr8/food-app/README.md

 [Create React App](https://github.com/facebook/create-react-app).

 ## About the project
-This food order app is part of [React course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
+This food order app is part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/), and it was the first practice project of the course.

 ## Setup